 Zanzibar Town’s main outdoor market

-The main market of Stone Town marked the border to the newer part of Zanzibar town and was the main place for food, clothes and catching transportation.
+The main market street of Stone Town marked the border to the newer part of Zanzibar town and was the main place for food, clothes and catching transportation.
 Interestingly enough, the majority of the Zanzibar market vendors were men while in other parts of Tanzania they were women.
 Along this street were shops that basically spilled out into the street in front with their merchandise. hhter vendors had push carts for their ware.
 Like most shopping areas, it gave a good over-view of people and culture.

 Another place we visited on Zanzibar east from Stone Town was the Jozani Chwaka Bay National Park aka Jozani Forest, which was about a 45 minute ride in a dalla-dalla.
 Most tourists visit this place in connection with a tour to see spice plantations but we did it independently.
 It’s the last remaining large forest on the island and is known for its population of monkeys although most of the monkeys the guide showed us were in the trees across from the entrance to the park itself.
 There wre a few tucans but otherwise no interesting wildlife.

 The entrance fee was about 10 dollars each and the guide slowly walked us along a circular path surrounded by big old trees yet we probably didn’t cover more than 600 meters and it was finished in 30 minutes.
 The expert commentary went along the lines of “here is the forest, it’s full of trees and plants where the animals live – under the sky which is sometimes blue and you can see the sun during the day”.
 Sounded like it came out of an encyclopedia for 3 graders.
 We walked back alone into the forest under the observation of the guide, so we got a bit more time yet only someone who had never seen a tropical forest would be satisfied with how limited this experience was.

-After Stone Town we went to the north side of the Island to Kwenda.
+After Stone Town we went to the north side of the Island to Kendwa.
 There are a dozen or so bungalow operations there.
 We stayed at the smallest place on the beach, Les Toits du Palme, which had a few ratty old thatched roofed basic bungalows (locally called bandas) without electricity or any security but for just a bit more ($ 30 US/night) we got the nice place shown in the photo.
 We could sit on our porch and look right down on the beach, surrounded by a terraced garden.
 With it’s fine white sand and gentle water which was swimmable except at the lowest of tides, this was a fantastic beach, the ideal of a dream beach on Africa’s Swahili coast.
 Next to the bungalow picture is an image of the beach restaurant that belonged to our place.
 We sometimes ate elsewhere for variety but it was a great place to hang out.

 Maasai on Zanzibar